robin-raymond/zax.io/flow-control.md

 #### `redo` `while` initialization statements, condition, and post statements

-A `redo` `while` statement will repeat over a code block while the condition is true and will always execute at least once.
-A `redo` `while` statement can contain initialization statements with a condition and post statements followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `redo` `while` control flows.
+A `redo` `while` statement will repeat over a code block while a condition is `true` and it will always execute a repeatable code block at least once.
+A `redo` `while` statement can contain an initialization statement with a condition and post loop statement followed by a repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of a `redo` `while` control flow.

-The initialization statements and post statements are not mandatory but the code block must be either put on the next line or surrounded with a scope (`{}`).
+An initialization statement and post loop statement are not mandatory but a repeatable code block must exist.

 ````zax
 print final : ()(...) = {